 I’ve loved the idea of Friendsgiving (a family-style dinner with friends) since I first heard of it years ago.
+And since then I’ve been dreaming up various ideas for an easy Friendsgiving Menu and get together!

 I mentioned a week or two ago that the holidays would be upon us and here we are.
 Somehow the day after Halloween, it’s gifting, snow, and sleigh bells on every commercial.